-Completion of an ABMS/AOA board certification in UHM or the UHMS PATH will be mandatory starting five (5) years after the PATH program is officially launched (date to be determined).
+Completion of an ABMS/AOA board certification in UHM or the UHMS PATH is mandatory after June 1, 2024.

-Candidates may enroll in and begin the PATH program modules that are currently available.
+Candidates should enroll in and begin the PATH program with modules currently available.

 The expectation of Medical Directors is that they have attained sufficient training, education, and experience to independently attend HBO2 sessions, supervise and mentor providers attending HBO2, create policies and procedures, and a quality improvement process consistent with standards of the UHMS Accreditation Program.